 - With Claisy: €1,200 refunded within 72 hours

-#2 - Underestimating the Actual Cost (Deductible & Minimum Premiums)
+Mistake #2 - Underestimating the Actual Cost (Deductible & Minimum Premiums)

 The second mistake is to look only at the percentage displayed.
 The true cost of insurance is often hidden by minimum premiums and deductibles that directly impact your profitability, especially on low- and medium-value packages.

-#3 - Enduring Endless Compensation Delays
+Mistake #3 - Enduring Endless Compensation Delays

 The third mistake is to accept the average delay of 77 days as inevitable.
 Every day of waiting is a cost to your business: frozen cash flow, the need to reship at your expense, and time wasted by your customer service department.

 A subtle but costly mistake is to take out insurance that reimburses you for the cost price of your product, rather than its sale price.
-In the event of loss, you not only lose the product, you also lose your margin, customer acquisition costs, and shipping costs.
+In the event of loss, you not only lose the product, you also lose your margin, the customer acquisition cost, and shipping costs.
 True Ad Valorem insurance must cover the total transaction value.

 Confusing Purchase Value and Transaction Value